 Mihm Family: River Rulers

-The Shrewsbury River has played a major role in the social and commercial development of Monmouth Beach.
-In the early years, it was a location for commercial fishing and boating.
+The Shrewsbury River has played an important role in the social and commercial development of Monmouth Beach.
+In the early years, it was a spot for commercial fishing and boating.
 Today, the boating and fishing continue, but mostly for pleasure.

-The northern section of the river, for years a wetland wilderness, began major business development in the mid-1940s.
-Today, the impressive Channel Club Marina waterfront boasts a premium restaurant, tiki bar, busy marinas, boat and fishing businesses, and a banquet facility.
-The owners of the enterprise today is the Chrysanthopoulos family.
+The northern section of the river, for years a wetland wilderness, began major business development over 75 years ago.
+Today, the impressive Channel Club Marina waterfront boasts two premium restaurants, busy marinas, boat and fishing businesses, and a banquet facility.

 The Launch

-The enterprise began as a spot to rent rowboats and for fishing and crabbing.
-Henry Mihm, a skilled mechanic, also ran a boat repair business on nearby Borden Street.
-A man admired for his determination and principles, Henry served for 12 years on the board of commissioners (including as mayor from 1945 to 1949 and lost a 1941 race by 2 votes) and for 20 years on the MB School board of education (doing 19 years as its District Clerk).
+The enterprise began as a spot to rent rowboats, get boat repairs and for fishing and crabbing.
+Henry Mihm, an able mechanic, kept a boat-repair shop on nearby Borden Street.
+A man admired for his determination and principles, Henry served for 12 years on the board of commissioners (including as mayor from 1945 to 1949 and lost a 1941 race by 2 votes) and for 20 years on the MB School board of education (serving 19 years as its District Clerk).

 His son, Walter W. Mihm, took over the family business when his father died in November 1979 and made it the headquarters for the top marine-oriented business in the state of New Jersey.
 Many people still remember the vast Mihm Boat Works that he built.
 Among the businesses he would go on to assemble included yacht sales, docking, boat repair and storage, dredging, propellers, and restaurants.